PEEK-NYU/AutoCal/README.md

 * break (bool)

 **Create**
-1. Users can create an account with an email, password, and username (must be unique).
+1. Users can create an account with a password, and username (must be unique).
 2. Users can create a break during which no events will be scheduled.
 The user would specify a given time period for the break and name the break.
 3. Users can import events from their Google Calendar.
 These events passed in from Google Calendar have a name, start_time, end_time, and location.
 4. Users can add an event with an eventname (required), start_time (required), end_time (required), and location (optional) passed by the user.